Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst: Pulse modeling

 where $A$ is the amplitude, $\mu$ is the central time (i.e., pulse peak), and $\sigma$ the width.
 The fitting was performed via nonlinear least-squares optimization, and uncertainties in $\mu$ were estimated from the diagonal terms of the parameter covariance matrix.
 These peak times, along with their $1\sigma$ uncertainties, form the basis for all time-domain periodicity analyses.

-To assess the quality of the fit, we explored the effect of varying the number of pulses included in the model \cite{chime2022sub}.
-The reduced \(\chi^2\) values for fits with different numbers of pulses are shown in \ref{maichong_kafang}.
+To assess the quality of the fit, we explored the effect of varying the number of pulses included in the model \cite{chime2022sub}. {The reduced chi-square values for fits with different numbers of pulse components are shown in \ref{maichong_kafang} and \ref{tab:pulse_fit_results}.
 The red dashed line at 8 pulses marks the optimal number, where further increases in the number of pulses did not significantly improve the fit quality, indicating that 8 pulses provide a reasonable balance between model complexity and fit accuracy.
+The adopted eight-component model corresponds to a reduced chi-square of 1.8.
+Although this value remains somewhat above unity, adding further components does not lead to a substantial improvement in the fit quality.
+We therefore adopt the eight-component model as a phenomenological description that captures the main pulse structure while avoiding unnecessary model complexity.
+The corresponding profile residuals are also shown, indicating that the main multi-pulse morphology is reproduced reasonably well, although low-level deviations remain.
+We also tested an alternative pulse basis using the von Mises function \cite{vonmises1918ganzzahligkeit} and found that the reduced chi-square changes only marginally, from $\chi_\nu^2=1.813$ for the Gaussian basis to $\chi_\nu^2=1.811$ for the von Mises basis.
+This suggests that the adopted decomposition is phenomenological rather than unique, and that the main pulse locations and the inferred millisecond spacing are not strongly dependent on the specific choice of basis function.}